Detecting dark matter subhalos with the Nancy Grace Roman Space Telescope: Results Discussion

 One possible systematic is the acceleration from binary star systems.
 These systems are ubiquitous and could be a serious systematic since they would produce large acceleration signatures.
 For low-mass binary systems, the most likely semi-major axis is $a=5.3~\rm{AU}$ \citep[for a review of binary star systems, see Ref.][]{Duchene2013}.
 This, with $M=0.1~M_{\odot}$ and a distance of $8~\rm{kpc}$ from the observer gives an on-sky acceleration of $\alpha \sim 35~\mu\rm{as/yr}^2$, which is many orders of magnitude greater than the expected lensing signal from a population of lenses.
 However, careful modeling could be used to distinguish the signals.
 In most cases, the periodic motion of the stellar positions would allow us to discard these sources \citep[see][for a similar discussion of how to distinguish binaries from planet signals]{Penny2019}.

 We only consider mono-mass populations of lenses in our work.
 This allows us to consider the constraining power at different masses more easily, but it is not a realistic scenario.
-Future work could look into the constraints on a mass function.
+The expected subhalo mass function is largely uncertain, due to tidal effects, baryonic feedback, and DM physics.
+In addition, the radial dependence and expected profiles of the subhalos can also heavily depend on these factors and vary from the assumptions made in this paper \citep[see, e.g.,][]{Garrison-Kimmel2017, Green2021, Nadler2021}.
+Future work could look into the constraints on the mass function, as well as consider other radial dependencies and mass profiles.
+Constraints on these properties would let us learn about both DM physics and baryonic feedback.

 Finally, as mentioned in Section~\ref{sec:methods}, we do not explicitly consider the effects of a single lens affecting multiple stars.
 This would add extra correlations to the acceleration signal expected in the stars.
 In some sense, our $p(\beta | N_l)$ likelihood does account for the particular distribution of impact parameters assuming a fixed number of lenses in the field.
 The magnitude of the signal should be preserved by our formalism, even if the angular distribution is not.
 Our analysis here can be taken as a conservative estimate of the true signal.